victordelval/mern-skeleton/README.md

 Then, update the `server.js` file to import the mongoose module, configure it to use native ES6 promises, and finally use it to handle the connection to the MongoDB database for the project.

+**Attention**

+In order to use MongoDB we need to have it up and running available to the app.
+This is easy with Docker running in your machine:

+`docker run -d --name mongodb -v /home/vval/code/data/mongodb:/data/db -p 27017:27017 mongo:latest`

+* `docker run` - Creating and running a container
+* `-d` - Running in detached mode (no output in terminal)
+* `--name mongodb` - The container name
+* `-v /home/vval/code/data/mongodb:/data/db` - Local persistence for the mongo running in the container
+* `-p 27017:27017` - localPort : containerPort
+* `mongo:latest` - Latest version of the official image for MongoDB (v4.0)

 #### Serving an HTML template at a root URL